Last updated: 11 June 2020

 It is expected that employers and employees would operate in good faith and employers would look to reinstate or re-employ the worker on the same terms and conditions.

-If an employer has to make an employee redundant during the subsidy period:
+If an employer has to make an employee redundant during the period they are receiving the Wage Subsidy or Wage Subsidy Extension:

-- they can use the Wage Subsidy to pay the employee any notice period arising from the redundancy, and
+- they can use the subsidy to pay the employee any notice period arising from the redundancy, and

-- they must repay any balance of the Wage Subsidy to Work and Income that’s left after the notice period has been paid.
+- they must repay to Work and Income any balance of the subsidy that’s left after the notice period has been paid.

-An employer cannot use the Wage Subsidy to make any contractual redundancy payments to an employee.
+An employer cannot use the subsidy to make any contractual redundancy payments to an employee.
+Redundancy payments should be made in accordance with the provisions in the relevant employment agreement.

-The COVID-19 Wage Subsidy obligations are in the declaration that employers agreed to when they applied through Work and Income.
+The Wage Subsidy and Wage Subsidy Extension obligations are in the relevant declaration that employers agreed to when they applied through Work and Income.

 If an employer has been placed into receivership the receiver will have responsibility for decisions on running the business.
 Each situation will be different depending on the nature of the company in receivership.
 Contact the receiver for specific information about your situation if your employer has been put into receivership, or seek legal advice.
 You may wish to contact a Community Law Centre for advice or your union.